-Creating an agenda and sharing it with your meeting attendees provides clarity to guests to know what the meeting is about and why it is important enough that they should stop what they are working on to be there.
+Creating an agenda and sharing it with your meeting attendees provides clarity for guests to know what the meeting is about and why it is important enough that they should stop what they are working on to be there.

 Meetings should be a driver to discuss ideas, work through challenges, and enable people to go back to their desk and keep working forward.